ESG reporting in the real estate industry - why ESG is important for real estate developers and investors

 ESG benchmarking tools

-There are various ESG benchmarking tools on the market that make it easy to document and evaluate your projects.
-By using a recognised tool, you get a clear roadmap to achieve ESG compliance and an unbiased evaluation with a score that is easy to communicate and understand.
+There are various ESG benchmarking tools on the market that make it easy for you to document and evaluate your projects.
+By using a recognised tool, you get a clear roadmap to achieve ESG compliance and an independent evaluation with a score that is easy to communicate and understand.

 Many of our customers use LEED or GRESB, but there are several other good alternatives that target the real estate industry; for example Energy Star and Ecore.
 You may want to investigate what is most used and recognised among your stakeholders or what tool best supports the evaluation of your organisation's ESG objective.